Lean World Class®: Evolving from Traditional Lean Thinking

 • how to build a solid competitive advantage in the arena of global change.

-The author of the book is Michele Bonfiglioli, an entrepreneur and CEO of Bonfiglioli Consulting, he has been working alongside entrepreneurs and managers in Italy and around the world for more than 20 years, guiding high-impact transformations with strategic vision and operational pragmatism.
-A lecturer at universities and business schools and speaker at international conferences, he is passionate about challenges and an ultramarathon runner: he loves to bring the same discipline he applies to running to business management.
+The author of the book is Michele Bonfiglioli, an entrepreneur and CEO of Bonfiglioli Consulting.
+For over twenty years, he has supported entrepreneurs and managers in Italy and around the world, leading high-impact transformations with strategic vision and operational pragmatism.
+A lecturer at universities and business schools and a speaker at international conferences, he is passionate about challenges and is an ultramarathon runner: he loves to bring the same discipline he applies to running into business management.

-Each publication stems from industry studies, field research and analysis of global trends integrated with the knowledge and expertise gained in transformation projects, with the aim of promoting business culture.
+Editorial Team Each publication is based on industry studies, field research, and analysis of global trends, integrated with the knowledge and expertise gained through transformation projects, with the aim of promoting corporate culture.

 FAQ